Argentine agency says it found fraudulent transactions by HSBC

-BUENOS AIRES, March 18 Argentina's tax agency said on Monday it has uncovered 392 million pesos ($77 million) in fraudulent transactions by HSBC and said it has asked the judicial system to probe the European bank for alleged tax evasion and money laundering.
+BUENOS AIRES Argentina's tax agency said on Monday it has uncovered 392 million pesos (50.9 million pounds) in fraudulent transactions by HSBC and said it has asked the judicial system to probe the European bank for alleged tax evasion and money laundering.

 The AFIP tax agency filed the complaint in February over alleged irregularities detected over the last three years, Ricardo Echegaray, head of the agency, said.